runtimeverification/javamop/README.md

 specified and there are multiple specification files, then an agent called "JavaMOPAgent_1.jar" will be generated.

-Regarding the properties for building an agent, users can either choose to write their own properties or use the properties that we have already formalized from Java API.
-If users decide to write their own properties, they need to declare those properties to be in `package mop;` This is because JavaMOP is using some internal helper classes inside that package in the process.
+Regarding the properties for building an agent, you can either choose to write their own properties or use the properties that we have already formalized from Java API.
+If you decide to write you own properties, you need to declare those properties to be in `package mop;` This is because JavaMOP is using some internal helper classes inside that package in the process.
 (It is not necessary for the property file(s) to be physically placed inside a directory called